 - Hands on training to perform euthanasia by cervical dislocation or decapitation without anesthesia.

 A combination of online and hands-on surgical training may be required prior to performing non-survival or survival surgery independently.
 Direct observation by a UAC veterinarian may be required for individual surgeons and/or new surgical procedures to ensure surgical competency.
 The details of the Surgical Training Program are listed here.
+Sign up for the General Rodent Surgical Training here.

 The Risk Assessment Questionnaire (RAQ)